-The Animated Shakespeare’s The Taming of the Shrew is a good follow up after Shakespeare for Children or just as an introduction to the play for up to age 12 years if there is no familiarity with Shakespeare.
+Shakespeare’s The Taming of the Shrew (YouTube) is an animated version of the play and is a good follow up after Shakespeare for Children or just as an introduction to the play for those with no familiarity with Shakespeare.
 There are other plays that have been animated but I’ve only watched snippets of them.
 Some are better than others but this one was enjoyable to watch.

 I came across these books by Marcia Williams in the library and they were helpful for a general overview of the plays.
 They are done well and quite appealing for kids who might struggle with the rich language Shakespeare uses.
 The language is still used but the plays are (obviously) condensed and done in a comic style.
 A couple of my boys enjoyed them when they were around 8 to 10 years of age but older children who’ve had no previous exposure to Shakespeare would probably enjoy them.

 ‘Take your place in the Globe Theatre of Shakespeare’s day to see seven of his best-loved plays in performance.
 Romeo and Juliet, Hamlet, A Midsummer Night’s Dream, Macbeth, Julius Caesar, The Winter’s Tale and The Tempest are all brought vividly to life in Marcia Williams’ gloriously accessible comic-strip versions, which include the bard’s own dialogue and the rowdy remarks of the audience.’